-The Wildbiome™️ Project involved members of the Association of Foragers participating in a citizen science research study.
+The Wildbiome Project involved members of the Association of Foragers participating in a citizen science research study.
 They ate only wild food for either 3 months or 1 month.
-They were monitored for changes in body composition, blood tests for health markers.
-Their gut microbiome was also tested against a reference control of people eating normal shop-bought food.
-What we want to know is what would happen to our bodies if we had to go back to eating only wild food?
-Today the headline results are revealed on BBC Radio 4 ‘The Food Programme’ and outlined below.
+They were monitored for changes in body composition, did blood tests and their gut microbiome was tested against a control group of people eating normal shop-bought food.
+What we wanted to know is what would happen to our bodies if we had to go back to eating only wild food?
+The project was discussed on BBC Radio 4 ‘The Food Programme’.

-A huge thanks to all the participants in the Wildbiome™️ Project who also all teach foraging.
+A huge thanks to all the participants in the Wildbiome Project who also all teach foraging.
 They are (in no particular order) as follows:

 Three month cohort: Myself (Mo Wilde), Lucy O’Hagan, Lisa Cutcliffe, Matthew Rooney, Rupert Waites, Alexander McAllister-Lunt, Amy Rankine, Craig Worrall, Miles Irving, Gemma Hindi, Michael White and Richard Mawby.